-- Check wheel nuts at specified intervals to listed torque values.
-Re-torque as needed. - Have brakes adjusted by a qualified service technician.
+- CHECK wheel nuts at specified intervals to listed torque values.
+Re-torque as needed. - HAVE a Qualified Service Technician adjust the brakes.

-Each Trip
+Each trip

-- · Inspect and reseal as needed.
+- · INSPECT and reseal as needed.

-- Check the auxiliary battery.
-Have the propane system checked for leaks by your dealer.
+- CHECK the auxiliary battery.

-- Check running lights.
+- CHECK running lights.

-- Check tire pressure and wear, including spare.
-Make sure the tires are cold when checking the tire pressure.
+- CHECK tire pressure and wear, including spare.

+- The tires should be cold when checking the tire pressure.

-- Check wheel nuts at specified intervals to listed torque values.
+- CHECK wheel nuts at specified intervals to the listed torque values.
 Re-torque as needed.

-- Flush out water heater tank.
+- FLUSH out water heater tank.

-- · Test brakes.
+- TEST the brakes.

-- Test safety alarms.
+- TEST all safety alarms.